EmmaBurkett/CSE212-final-project/2-set.md

 In the 30's dice game if the player rolls two of the same number they get a point.

-Using the previous tutorial's code we have added a new method: check _uniqueness
+Using the queue tutorial's code we have added a new method: check _uniqueness

 ``` python
 import random